crux-eval/eval-arena/README.md

 }
 ```

-Thanks for helpful discussions with Ari Hoffman, Pedro Rodriguez and Nicolas Usunier.
-Chatbot arena for inspiration to actually try all pairs.
+Thanks for helpful discussions with Ari Holtzman, Nicolas Usunier, and Pedro Rodriguez.
+Chatbot arena provided the inspiration to actually try all pairs.

 ## License